erdogant/hgboost/docs/source/Classification.rst

 catboost
 -------------

-The specific list of parameters used for catboost:
+The specific list of parameters used for catboost: func:`hgboost.hgboost.catboost`

 .. code:: python